robertoabraham/CANUCS-Sparkles/README.md

 ### Git LFS

-The version of git being used needs to have support for git LFS as we want to access some giant FITS images and we don't want these stored in the GitHub repo, so we need to pull them in from other places.
+The version of git being used needs to have support for the Git Large File Storage (LFS) extension.
+We want to include some giant FITS images, and without LFS to manage the storage this isn't practical.
+With Git LFS, big images are no problem.
+I suspect that people using this repo are nerdly enough to have Git LFS already activated, but just in case you don't:

-One a Mac, use Homebrew:
+On a Mac, use Homebrew:

 ```
 brew install git-lfs